CommandPost/CommandPost-Website/docs/installation.md

 ![](static/commandpost-dmg.png)

 Drag the CommandPost icon to the Folder icon.

-This will put CommandPost in your Application folder.
+This will put CommandPost in your **Applications** folder.

 ![](static/application-folder.png)

-Navigate to your Application folder by double clicking the folder icon, and double click the CommandPost icon.
+Navigate to your **Applications** folder by double-clicking the folder icon, and double-click the CommandPost icon.

 You might be presented with another warning like below - click **Open** to continue installation.

 ![](static/app-warning.png)